U.S. flag

 Deterrence and Patient Education

-Ventricular tachycardia is a potentially life-threatening condition.
-Although palpitation is the most common presentation of ventricular tachycardia, patients may present with syncope, cardiac arrest, and even sudden cardiac death.
-All patients with broad complex tachycardia should undergo detailed evaluation, including three-generation family history, transthoracic echocardiogram, and cardiac magnetic resonance imaging (if required).
-Patients with a family history of sudden cardiac death at a young age are recommended to consult a cardiologist to evaluate cardiac channelopathies and other inherited cardiac conditions.
-Asymptomatic relatives of patients with inherited channelopathies and other inherited causes of ventricular tachycardia should consult a cardiac electrophysiologic and/or a geneticist for screening and genetic counseling.[55]
+Ventricular tachycardia is a potentially life-threatening arrhythmia.
+Although palpitations represent the most common presentation, syncope, cardiac arrest, and SCD can also occur.
+All patients presenting with WCT should undergo a comprehensive evaluation, including a 3-generation family history, transthoracic echocardiography, and cardiac MRI.
+Patients with a family history of SCD at a young age should consult a cardiologist for evaluation of inherited cardiac conditions, including cardiac channelopathies.
+Asymptomatic relatives of patients with such genetic causes of ventricular tachycardia should be referred to a cardiac electrophysiologist or geneticist for screening and genetic counseling.

 Enhancing Healthcare Team Outcomes

-Cardiac arrest is a fatal presentation of ventricular tachycardia.
-Early recognition, bystander cardiopulmonary resuscitation (CPR), and public access to defibrillation have helped improve the rate of survival for patients who have an out-of-hospital cardiac arrest due to ventricular arrhythmias.
-However, survival after out-of-hospital still remains low.[100][101][102]
-[Level 1] Patient care after the return of spontaneous circulation (ROSC), with special emphasis on targeted temperature management (TTM) and cardio-cerebral resuscitation, has further improved survival.[103]
-[Level 2] A dedicated resuscitation team, with no clinical responsibilities that interfere with their participation in CPR, is the basic requirement for managing cardiac arrest.
-Effective communication among team members has also been identified as a positive factor in improving outcomes.[104]
+Cardiac arrest represents a fatal presentation of ventricular tachycardia.
+Early recognition, bystander cardiopulmonary resuscitation (CPR), and public access to defibrillation have improved survival rates for patients experiencing out-of-hospital cardiac arrest (OHCA) due to ventricular arrhythmias.
+Overall survival after OHCA remains low despite these advances.[66][67][68]
+Postresuscitation care following the return of spontaneous circulation, with emphasis on targeted temperature management and cardio-cerebral resuscitation, has further improved outcomes.[69]

 Review Questions